MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/backup.md

 ### Restore the VMM server on a different computer
 If you plant to restore the VMM management server onto a different physical computer, first review the hardware requirements in System Requirements.

 Next, re-install VMM on the selected server, and point this VMM server to the VMM database.
-Because this server will have a different SID than the original computer, a few steps are necessary to bring it into synchrony with your environment.
+Because this server will have a different SID than the original computer, a few steps are necessary to bring it current with your environment.
 These steps include reassociating hosts with the new VMM server (otherwise, they remain mapped to the original computer's machine account).

 #### Update hosts with the new VMM management server